garrandall/popular-music-data/tracks/method-man-wu-tang-clan.md

 Of the diggy dog shit right here
 Yippy yippy yay yippy yah yippy yo
 Like Deck said, this ain't your average flow
-Comin' like rah ooh ah achie kah
+Comin' like rah oh ah achie kah
 Tell me, how you like it so far, baby paw?
 The poetry's in motion, coast to coast and
 Rub it on your skin like lotion